Bond requirements changing for ISF

 28 02 2011

-Bozeman, MT, February 28, 2011 — Trade Risk Guaranty (TRG) joined the Bozeman Chamber of Commerce and recently officialized their membership by hosting the company’s Blue Ribbon Cutting ceremony at TRG’s Main Street office in Bozeman, Montana.
-TRG is becoming very involved with the Chamber and all the services they offer.
+Trade Risk Guaranty (TRG) joined the Bozeman Chamber of Commerce and recently made their membership official by hosting the company’s Blue Ribbon Cutting ceremony at TRG’s Main Street office in Bozeman, Montana.
+TRG is becoming involved with the Chamber and all the services they offer.
 Members of the TRG staff regularly attend Chamber events such as business after hours where they have the opportunity to network with other Bozeman Chamber members and local business owners.

 This is just the beginning of TRG’s involvement with the Chamber of Commerce.
 The Chamber offers many great ways to become involved with the Bozeman community along with connecting with other local members of the Chamber and other Bozeman business owners.
 In addition, the Chamber offers some great resources in regards to marketing TRG to the community and aiding in the assistance of finding new members to join TRG’s ever-growing staff.